UKRSE/UKRSE.github.io/conf2016_sponsors.md

 ## Silver sponsors

-We are pleased to announce Intel as the silver sponsor of the RSE Confernece!
+We are pleased to announce Intel as the silver sponsor of the RSE Conference!

 ## Bronze sponsors